Skip to main content

 2. Pluck visible tentacles with the edge of a credit card or tweezers (not bare fingers).

-3. Soak in hot water (around 110 to 113°F, as hot as tolerable without burning) for 20 to 45 minutes.
-Heat denatures the venom.
-Vinegar is the right move for box jellyfish in tropical waters, not for typical NJ stings.
+3. Soak in hot water (around 110 to 113°F, as hot as you can stand without burning) for 20 to 45 minutes.
+The heat breaks down the venom.
+Vinegar is the right treatment for box jellyfish in tropical waters, but for the stings you get in New Jersey, skip it and stick with heat.

 4. Topical hydrocortisone and oral antihistamine for itch and inflammation.